kudobuilder/kudo/keps/0028-resettable-parameters.md

 - Parameters could change while the plan is executed
 - What happens when a plan is triggered by a changed parameter

-## Proposal 3
+## Proposal 3 - Plan specific parameters

-Specific plan parameters: These parameters would only be valid inside a specific plan and could be defined inside the
+Specific plan parameters: These parameters would only be valid inside a specific plan and could be defined inside the operator:
-operator:

 ```yaml
 plans: